GROMACS Wizard – Step 1: Prepare

 If you would like to know the total charge of your system before running the preparation step, you can compute it by selecting the system and pressing the Update button.
 For example, if your system’s total charge is 8, GROMACS will add 8 negative ions to neutralize the system.

-Please note that ions will be added to your system as a replacement for water molecules.
+Note: ions are added to the system as a replacement for water molecules.

 Run preparation

-Now we should be all set to prepare the system – click the Prepare button to run the preparation step.
+Now it should be all set to prepare the system – click the Prepare button to run the preparation step.

-Some pop-ups might appear informing you about the current steps or possible issues if there are any.
+Some pop-ups might appear informing you about the current steps or possible warnings/issues if there are any.

 To view the log/output click on the Output button at the top of the GROMACS Wizard: